Over the last years, Google Data Studio has evolved from an appealing but clunky application to a tool that we recommend to any digital marketer.

 - The limitations of data blending in Data Studio

-Data blending in Google Data Studio lets you create charts based on multiple data sources.
+Data blending is a feature in Google Data Studio, which lets you create charts based on multiple data sources.
 Separate data sources—not just those from the same application—can be combined as long as they’re comparable (i.e. share a “join key,” something discussed more below).

 Traditionally, if you wanted to create direct comparisons from different sources, you had to export data from each source and combine them in Excel.
 If you suddenly needed to study a longer timeframe, you had to download the data again and start over.

 By default, each element in Data Studio pulls information from a single data source.
 You could hook up multiple data sources to a dashboard, but until the introduction of data blending, you couldn’t present those together in a single chart or table.